-This short story is a guest post submitted anonymously after the author participated in the STD Interviews.
+This short story was submitted anonymously after the author participated in the STD Interviews.
 This is part 2 of a 3 part story.

 During the summer my parents took my kids camping for a couple of weeks.
 They got eaten alive by mosquitoes and scratched themselves raw.
 There were so many bug bites when they got home, I didn’t see that both the kids had Molluscum Contagiosum (MC), bumps as well, which, as it turns out they also scratched.